 The study found that four lifestyle choices contribute to over 100,000 cancers per year in Britain, which also mirrors cancer causes in countries like the United States.
 These factors include smoking, alcohol consumption, being overweight and maintaining an unhealthy diet.

 These lifestyle choices, in addition to workplace and environmental factors, account for the causes of a large portion of cancers in humans.

 One in 25 cancers in the UK was linked to occupational exposure to chemicals and asbestos.
 These incidences can range from a toxic chemical spill to gradual asbestos exposure while working in a factory or industrial settings.

-Mesothelioma is the rare cancer of the lining of the lungs that affects nearly 3,000 people per year in the United States.
+Mesothelioma is a cancer that develops in the lining of the lungs.
+Around 2,500 people per year in the U.S. are diagnosed with mesothelioma.

 When environmental factors are considered in addition to the lifestyle choices, the 100,000 cancer estimate rises approximately to 134,000.
 The culmination of these two sets of factors attribute to a number of cancers that can clearly be reduced, some by simple changes daily choices.